-To get timely merchant payouts from Google, make sure you enter the tax information below to your payments profile.
+To get timely merchant payouts from Google, make sure that you enter the tax information below to your payments profile.

 Social Security Number (SSN)If you’re an individual or sole proprietor and file your tax return using your Social Security Number (SSN), you must use it when you update your payments profile.
-It’s important our merchant account records match what you have on file with the IRS.
+It’s important that our merchant account records match what you have on file with the IRS.
 Note: You have a limited number of attempts to provide the correct information.

 Employer Identification Number (EIN)Corporations, partnerships, or limited liability company (LLCs) must provide the federal Employer Identification Number (EIN) and business name in their payments profile so they match the information we give to the IRS.

 - Individuals and sole proprietors: Enter your legal first and last name.

 - Corporations, partnerships, and LLCs: Enter the full company name.

 Enter or change your tax information